The Hillbilly-Cat finely preserved on early historic recordings

 The audio quality isn’t all that amazing, at least by today’s standards, true.
 Yet the fact that these recordings exist at all is in itself quite extraordinary.
 And while our perception of Presley is often multi-faceted, depending on the decade, listening to this album, in all its archaic glory, one gets a sense of how important Elvis was in helping to shape what was to come.

 The ‘50s was indeed a complex era.
 It was a time of the Cold War and McCarthyism, however Elvis Presley offered something different – a looking glass through which many teenagers could escape from the reality of the outside world.
-Whether he realised it or not, Elvis had inadvertently pulled a cultural trigger, the consequences of which would eventually lead to The Beatles.
+Whether he realised it or not, Elvis had inadvertently pulled a cultural trigger, the consequences of which would eventually lead to The Beatles and beyond.